sonic-net/SONiC/doc/Dump-Utility.md

 Output for every <feature/module> which extends from Executor class will be added to the techsupport dump.
 Every Json file will have the corresponding output: `dump state <corresponding_feature> all -k`.
 Output will be printed in JSON format for TechSupport Dumps.
 Only the related keys information will be present in the unified_dump_folder as entire DB dumps are already present in the dump/folder.
+When operating on a Multi-Asic platform, the file will have a suffic signifying th namespace i.e. eg: "port.asic0" etc

 ```
 $BASE